Buzzed Technology

 Inbound volume is the same.
 What changes is how it gets handled - and how few messages slip through.

 A generic chatbot would have created more work: another dashboard, another set of canned answers, and another awkward customer experience.
-Angelone did not need a bot bolted onto the website.
-They needed software that understood how a luxury home builder actually communicates.
+Angelone needed software that understood how a luxury home builder actually communicates โ€” who gets a fast answer, who gets escalated, and what information has to be collected before a human gets involved.

 Portfolio capacity